knative/docs/blog/docs/articles/How_Conxai_uses_Knative_Eventing_to_provide_AI_APIs_in_the_construction_industry.md

 On the other hand, our AI team has limited experience with cloud, infrastructure and Kubernetes.
 So we looked into proper abstractions to make it easy for everyone to adopt the cloud and its scalability.
 Knative provides a declarative, yet standardized approach by offering Custom Resource Definitions for the main building blocks.

-## Why we use KServe for our model
+## Why we use KServe for our AI model

 KServe is a standard Model Inference Platform on Kubernetes that leverages Knative Serving as its foundation and is fully compatible with Knative Eventing.
 It also pulls models from a model repository into the container before the model server starts, eliminating the need to build a new container image for each model version.
 The next section explains how we use Knative Eventing and KServe for our blurring product.